Art Exhibition Design Lighting – Flat, Flat Shiny Cat

 Lighting Contemporary Art Exhibitions

 Furthermore, numerous light fittings, lamps and filters were upgraded to heighten the arts on display.
 LED ribbons were meticulously installed in varying lengths at the back of the lettering to create a pink glow from behind the title.
-The white wall was then washed with 5000K LED light fittings, joined with wall washer filters to create a more even spread of light.
+In addition the white wall was then washed with 5000K LED light fittings, joined with wall washer filters to create a more even spread of light.